Jackson Township, Dauphin County, Pennsylvania

-Jackson Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 1,830 at the time of the 2020 census, a decline from the figure of 1,941 tabulated in 2010.
+Jackson Township is an American township that is located in Dauphin County, Pennsylvania.
+The population was 1,827 at the time of the 2020 census, a decline from the figure of 1,941 tabulated in 2010.

 History

 Jackson Township was named for Andrew Jackson, the seventh president of the United States.
 The Shoop Site (36DA20) was listed on the National Register of Historic Places in 1986.

 Geography

-Jackson Township is in northern Dauphin County, in the Ridge and Valley region of the Appalachian Mountains.
-It is a long, narrow township, extending east–west, with its northern border following the crest of Berry Mountain.
+Jackson Township is located in northern Dauphin County, in the Ridge and Valley region of the Appalachian Mountains.
+It is a long, narrow township, which extends east to west, with its northern border following the crest of Berry Mountain.
 The western half of the township is an agricultural area surrounding the valley of Armstrong Creek, while the eastern half is occupied by Berry Mountain and Broad Mountain, with some portions being part of Weiser State Forest.

-The unincorporated communities of Fisherville, Enders, and Dietrich are in the western half of the township.
+The unincorporated communities of Fisherville, Enders, and Dietrich are located in the western half of the township.

 According to the United States Census Bureau, the township has a total area of 103.8 km2, all land.